SySS-Research/smbcrawler/README.md

 Afterwards, you can identify interesting and boring shares for your next run or several runs.
-Some shares like `SYSVOL` and `NETLOGON` appear many times, so you should declare these as "boring" on your next run and pick one host to scan these duplicate shares in a third run.
+Some shares like `SYSVOL` and `NETLOGON` appear many times, so you should set the crawl depth to zero on your next run and pick one host to scan these duplicate shares in a third run.
 Here is an example:

 ```